d-khan/java/sorting.md

-In the last class, I have discussed sorting algorithms like bubble sort.
-Furthermore I have mentioned the following approach:
+In the last class, we talked about sorting algorithms, including the ever-famous bubble sort (yes, the one that bubbles its way slowly to success 🫧).
+I then mentioned an alternative approach that works like this:

-1) Finding the smallest element in unsorted_list
+Find the smallest element in unsorted_list
-2) Adding that element to sorted_list
+Move that poor little element into sorted_list
-3) Marking the selected element in unsorted_list with a large value (500) so it won’t be chosen again
-4) Printing both arrays after each pass

-I have written this code in C++.
-This is my goto language.
-This does not mean that I dont know Java but rather lazy to write long written lines of code.
-Since you are taking an intermediate Java, I am sharing this code in C++.
-You are going to transform this logic using Java.
-This will be an exiciting exercise for those who have nothing to do except programming.
-Try this and if you really struggle, I will share the ready made version in Java.
+Mark its original spot with a very large number (500) so it never gets picked again Print both arrays after each pass so we can watch the drama unfold I went ahead and implemented this logic in C++, because… well… that’s my go-to language.
+This does not mean I don’t know Java 😌
+It simply means I’m lazy and C++ lets me write fewer lines to do the same thing.
+Productivity, right?
+Since you’re taking an intermediate Java course, I’m sharing this C++ code with you and asking you to translate the logic into Java.
+Think of it as a language workout—same brain, different syntax muscles 💪

+This will be an exciting exercise for those who:

+love programming ❤️
+have free time ⏳
+or have absolutely nothing better to do than write code 😄 Give it an honest try.
+And if you really struggle (or start questioning your life choices), don’t worry—I’ll share the ready-made Java version later.
+Until then… happy coding ☕👨‍💻👩‍💻

 ```cpp
 #include <iostream>